 During the menstrual cycle, estrogen steadily increases during the follicular phase.
-With the final spike in estrogen immediately before ovulation, the egg is released from a matured follicle during an act known as ovulation.
-Subsequently, estrogen levels decline for the second half of the cycle - the luteal phase - until the next cycle.
+A spike in estrogen triggers ovulation, where an egg is released from a matured follicle.
+Afterwards, estrogen levels decline until the next menses.

-In adulthood, it is normal for monthly estrogen levels to span from 30 - 400 pg/mL, depending on age and stage in the menstrual cycle.
-However, most women will experience abnormal drops in estrogen sometime during their lifetime, and they can be caused by a variety of factors.
+In adulthood, it is normal for monthly estrogen levels to span from 30 – 400 pg/mL, depending on age and stage in the menstrual cycle.
+However, most women will experience abnormal drops in estrogen sometime during their lifetime, and these drops can be caused by a variety of factors.

 Causes of Low Estrogen Levels

-For all intents and purposes, the causes of low estrogen levels will be divided into four categories: natural causes, lifestyle factors, induced causes, and other causes.
+The causes of low estrogen levels can be divided into four categories: natural causes, lifestyle factors, induced causes, and other causes.

-Continue reading to learn more about the root of what causes hormonal imbalance for a healthier overall well-being.
+Continue reading to learn more about the origins of estrogen imbalance to improve symptoms and finally reach a state of complete health.